xx36Mostafa/sonar/README.md

-# Machine Learning Model Evaluation and Hyperparameter Tuning
+# Machine Learning Model Evaluation and Hyperparameter Truning

 This repository contains a Python script to evaluate and tune various machine learning models using K-Fold cross-validation and Grid Search for hyperparameter optimization.
 The script supports different scaling ranges for feature normalization and provides performance metrics for each model.